PCI-DSS Cardholder Data Policy (ISP-19)

 Overall responsibility for the University’s PCI DSS compliance is held by the Chief Finance Officer (CFO), as they are responsible for management of income, as well as the signatory of any contract with our acquirer/s.
 As the storage, transmission and processing of cardholder data and the associated risks are largely an Information Technology challenge, the Chief Digital and Information Officer (CDIO) also has a significant responsibility for ensuring adherence to this policy and associated procedures.

-Any staff or students including all permanent (direct hire), temporary and contract staff are responsible for ensuring our adherence with this policy.
-IT Services (the Information Security Manager) and the Director of Finance Operations shall ensure it is available and promoted to those that need to see it.
+IT Services (the Information Security Manager) and Finance Services (Group Finance Director) shall ensure this policy is available and promoted to those that need to see it.

 It is the responsibility of the Information Security Manager to maintain this policy and ensure it is reviewed at least annually or if the environment changes.
 An assessment of the risks relating to the processing of cardholder data will be conducted annually by the Information Security Manager with the support of IT Services and Finance Services.

-The PCI DSS Internal Security Assessor, Information Security Manager, Director of Finance Operations, or any of their representatives, are authorised to inspect any systems, databases, or physical areas of the University where cardholder data might be processed or stored.
+The PCI DSS Internal Security Assessor, Information Security Manager, Group Finance Director, or any of their representatives, are authorised to inspect any systems, databases, or physical areas of the University where cardholder data might be processed or stored.

 Many areas of the University process credit/debit cards as payment for the services they provide.
-Separate Merchant IDs (MIDs), set up by our acquiring bank have been authorised for use by a number of Divisions.
-All relevant Heads of Division are responsible for ensuring that this policy is adhered to, that only University-approved devices and suppliers are used to receive payments, and that each MID has an identified and responsible manager.
-The Income and Credit Control Manager is responsible for maintaining a full register of all MIDs, the manager responsible, and all assets in use relating to each MID (e.g. point-of-sale / PDQ terminals).
+Separate Merchant IDs (MIDs), set up by our Acquiring Bank have been authorised for use by the University.
+Finance Services are responsible for ensuring that only University-approved devices and suppliers are used to receive payments, and that each MID has an identified and responsible manager.
+Finance Services are responsible for maintaining a full register of all MIDs, the manager responsible, and all assets in use relating to each MID (e.g. point-of-sale / PDQ terminals).

 4. Further Guidance